linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Market Solutions.md

 ## c.
 Load the on-the-run US treasuries

 Load the `govt_on_the_run` Excel file into a dataframe.
 Select the current on-the-run 2 Y,  3 Y,  5 Y,  7 Y,  10 Y,  20 Y and 30 Y issues (off-the-run issues have the B & C suffix).
-Create a separate symbology dataframe for [[Credit Market Homework 1|on-the-run treasuries]] only,  to be used later on for the on-the-run government yield curve bootstrapping.
+Create a separate symbology dataframe for [on-the-run treasuries](Credit%20Market%20Homework%201.md) only,  to be used later on for the on-the-run government yield curve bootstrapping.
 ```python
 # Load govt_on_the_run,                    as of 2024-04-01